siriusphp/invokator/docs/1_callable_list.md

 // 3. send it to a SlackChannel
 ```

-Each type of stack processor has its own quirks that you can learn on the next page.
+Each type of callables processor has its own quirks that you can learn on the next page.

 [Next: The callable_processors](2_callable_processors.md)